Capitalisk/lp2p/README.md

 # lp2p

-lp2p is a P2P library for use with Leasehold-related software
+lp2p is a P2P library for use with Capitalisk-related software

 ## Installation